QUALITY DECLARATION - SUMMARY

-This release presents statistics on R&D undertaken by Australian higher education institutions in respect of the calendar year ended 31 December 2010.
+This release presents statistics on R&D undertaken by Australian higher education institutions in respect of the calendar year ended 31 December 2014.

 R&D statistics produced by the ABS enable the nature and distribution of R&D activity in Australia to be monitored and analysed for policy formulation, allocation of funds and determination of research priorities.
-The major users of R&D data are Commonwealth and State government organisations: mainly the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE) and the Department of Education, Employment and Workplace Relations (DEEWR).
-R&D data are also used extensively by the Productivity Commission and for international comparison purposes.

 Since the release of the 2008-09 Australian System of National Accounts, R&D has been treated as capital formation.
 This resulted from the implementation of the new international standards System of National Accounts, 2008 (2008 SNA) and represents a change in treatment of R&D (as intermediate consumption) from SNA 1993.

 |The ABS aims to produce high quality data from its research and experimental development collections, while minimising the reporting burden on higher education institutions.
 To achieve this, extensive effort is put into survey and questionnaire design, collection procedures and processing.|

 The Survey of R&D, Higher Education Organisations is a census of in-scope institutions (refer to the Scope and Coverage section of the Explanatory Notes).
 The survey achieved a response rate of 100%.

 |For information about non-sampling errors, please refer to the Technical Note under the Explanatory Notes tab.|